jorroll/rschedule/docs/usage/rule/README.md

     options: IProvidedRuleOptions<T>,
     args?: {
       // The data property holds arbitrary data associated with the `Rule`.
-      // When iterating through an occurrence generator, you can access a list of the objects
+      // When iterating through a Rule, you can access a list of the generator objects (i.e. this Rule)
-      // which generated any given date by accessing the `IDateAdapter#generators` property.
+      // which generated any yielded date by accessing the `IDateAdapter#generators` property.
-      // In this way, for a given, generated date, you can access the object which generated
+      // In this way, for a given, yielded date, you can access the object which generated
-      // the date as well as the arbitrary data associated with that object. data?: D;
+      // the date (in this case, this Rule) as well as the arbitrary data associated with that object (this data). data?: D;
       dateAdapter?: T;
       timezone?: string | null